-The six-episode series stars Elizabeth Olsen and Paul Bettany as their Avengers characters Wanda Maximoff (aka Scarlet Witch) and Vision.
+The nine-episode series stars Elizabeth Olsen and Paul Bettany as their Avengers characters Wanda Maximoff (aka Scarlet Witch) and Vision.
 She's a very powerful telekinetic/telepath; he's an android/AI hybrid.
 These two crazy kids somehow managed to fall in love in the midst of strife and destruction.

 Their romance came to a sad end with Vision's death in Avengers: Infinity War, but this is the MCU — time is a flat circle.
 Somehow, Vision is part of this wacky reimagining of sitcoms, possibly thanks to Wanda's abilities.

 Here’s everything we know about WandaVision, including its release date, cast, plot, and more.

 WandaVision release date